Imperia-Development-Victoria-3/Victoria-3-dev-utilities/README.md

 This is the public repository of Babylon Development focused on providing developers with tools to better mod Victoria games

 To launch the software you require a:
-	* python>=3.7
+ - python>=3.7

-command to install the requirements
+To install the requirements:
-	`python -m pip install -r requirements.txt`
+ - `python -m pip install -r requirements.txt`

-simply run:
+To start simply run:
-	`python main.py`
+ - `python main.py`

-and go to the specified website in your favorite browser (usually http://127.0.0.1:8050/)
+go to the specified website in your favorite browser (usually http://127.0.0.1:8050/)